exoplatform/exo-documentation/docs/GettingStarted.rst

 |image184|

-3- Unpinning a News from News details : to unpin a News from details, you need to click on the unpin icon.
+3- Unpinning an article from news details : to unpin a an article from details, just click on the ``unpin`` icon.

 |image185|